dawidl022/go-const-generics/docs/5-london-gophers/presentation.md

 ## Contributing to the Go compiler - live coding

-Just the parser happy path!
+Just one parser happy path!

 </section>